Why would I need to add custom CSS in WordPress?

 I confess this is my favorite way to add custom CSS in WordPress, at least if the total amount of the custom CSS code is relatively low 🙂

-1.2 Locating the “Additional CSS” SectionWithin the WordPress Customizer, il “Additional CSS” section serves as the dedicated area for incorporating custom CSS code.
-Scroll through the customization options until you reach the “Additional CSS” sezione, typically positioned towards the bottom.
+1.2 Locating the “Additional CSS” SectionWithin the WordPress Customizer, the “Additional CSS” section serves as the dedicated area for incorporating custom CSS code.
+Scroll through the customization options until you reach the “Additional CSS” section, typically positioned towards the bottom.

 1.4 Previewing and Saving ChangesThe WordPress Customizer facilitates a real-time preview of the applied changes.
 Before finalizing the customization, take advantage of this feature to ensure the desired outcome.
 Steps:

 Preview Your Site:

 Utilize the live preview to visualize the impact of your custom CSS code on your site.